ResponsivePaper/responsivepaper-docs/docs/tutorial.md

 ```

 The Quantity Per Unit column is now visible.
+See the [rp-visible-*]() and [rp-hidden-*]() reference sections for more information on the "responsive" paper size classes.